Ukraine in the Junior Eurovision Song Contest 2020: Final

-The eleven competing entries were be published online on 5 September 2020 and the winner was be selected through the combination of both public online vote and the votes of jury members made up of music professionals.
+The eleven competing entries were published online on 5 September 2020 and the winner was selected through the combination of both public online vote and the votes of jury members made up of music professionals.
 Eight jury members each awarded one vote to their favourite entry and each member had an equal stake in the final result.
 The jury panel that was responsible for 8/9 of the final result consisted of: Jamala (winner of the Eurovision Song Contest 2016), Alina Pash (singer, rapper), Taras Topolya (lead vocalist of Antytila), Ruslana Khazipova (member of Dakh Daughters), Dmytro Shurov (lead vocalist of Pianoboy), Larysa Klyuyevska (music editor at UA:Radio Promin), Timur Miroshnychenko (television presenter, Junior Eurovision commentator for Ukraine), Lyubov Morozova (music critic, host at UA:Kultura).
 For the online vote, users will be able to vote for their favourite entries from 5 September 2020 to 8 September 2020 via UA:PBC's official website junior.eurovision.ua, and the results had a weighting equal to the votes of a single jury member.
 Originally, the winner was to be revealed on 12 September 2020.
 However, UA:PBC confirmed through its official Instagram account that Oleksandr Balabanov will represent Ukraine at the Junior Eurovision Song Contest 2020.
 He received 5 points in total from the jurors, with Daniela Shapochnikova winning the online voting.